Martinomagnifico/reveal.js-internation/README.md

 ```console
 npm install reveal.js-internation
 ```
-The Verticator plugin folder can then be referenced from `node_modules/reveal.js-internation/plugin/internation`
+The Internation plugin folder can then be referenced from `node_modules/reveal.js-internation/plugin/internation`

 ## Setup